 Search and Clearance – Trademark Registration in Ludhiana

 Trademark search and clearance are not legally required but often critical for managing the costs and risks of adopting a new trademark.
 The purpose of trademark is to identify the potential risks and liabilities that exist by choosing to use a name in connection with products/services.
 Clients often devote great attention and resources to create and develop a trademark/ brand.
 However, in majority cases clients often fail to obtain trademark search and clearance opinions from legal experts.
 If the brand is important to the business or intended for long term use, trademark search and clearance should be done at an early stage in the brand development process to minimize potential risk of adopting a weak trademark that is difficult to protect and spending resources on building goodwill in the trademark that may be forced to drop as another party has prior rights to the trademark.
 Trademark searches are typically performed in two stages; preliminary search and comprehensive search.
 Trademark searches may be conducted through online databases, you can also apply trademark registration online However, it is important to bear in mind that, while identical trademarks can be easily identified, deceptively similar will be more difficult to spot.

 Intellect Juris provides trademark search services, assisting clients in the selection of brand name/ trademark and ascertaining whether any identical or similar trademarks are already existing in the records of the Trade Marks Registry.
 The cost of conducting a trademark search is quite insignificant in comparison to the efforts and costs involved in rebranding due to infringement of other’s rights.

 Registration of Trademarks

-Once a trademark search is completed, the application for trademark registration can be filed with the Trade Marks Registry.
+Once a trademark search is completed, the application for trademark registration in delhi, india can be filed with the Trade Marks Registry.
 The application for registration of trademark must be made in the prescribed manner along with applicable fee for trademark registration.
 A trademark application can be filed for a single/ multi-class.
 Application claiming priority from a convention country can also be filed in India within six months from the priority date.